 The fund panel will look more favourably on projects that show their own contribution to costs.
 The contribution can be cash, donations, equipment loans, free use of land or buildings and/or volunteer time.
 As a guide the fund panel suggest 20% of total projects costs as a contribution.

-Decisions are made by a fund panel made up of the representatives from the following organisations:
+Decisions on how the money is spent are made by a fund panel made up of representatives from the following organisations: